Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 #### Rules for function substitution

+This section explains how to replace a library function `mbedtls_foo()` by alternative code for test purposes.
+That is, library code calls `mbedtls_foo()`, and there is a mechanism to arrange for these calls to invoke different code.

-The code calls a function `mbedtls_foo()`.
-Usually this a macro defined to be a system function (like `mbedtls_calloc` or `mbedtls_fopen`), which we replace to mock or wrap it.
+Often `mbedtls_foo` is a macro which is defined to be a system function (like `mbedtls_calloc` or `mbedtls_fopen`), which we replace to mock or wrap the system function.
 This is useful to simulate I/O failure, for example.
+Note that if the macro can be replaced at compile time to support alternative platforms, the test code should be compatible with this compile-time configuration so that it works on these alternative platforms as well.

 Sometimes the substitutable function is a `static inline` function that does nothing (not a macro, to avoid accidentally skipping side effects in its parameters), to provide a hook for test code; such functions should have a name that starts with the prefix `mbedtls_test_hook_`.
 In such cases, the function should generally not modify its parameters, so any pointer argument should be const.
 The function should return void.

 With `MBEDTLS_TEST_HOOKS` set, `mbedtls_foo` is a global variable of function pointer type.
 This global variable is initialized to the system function, or to a function that does nothing.
 The global variable is defined in a header in the `library` directory such as `psa_crypto_invasive.h`.
+This is similar to the platform function configuration mechanism with `MBEDTLS_PLATFORM_xxx_ALT`.

 In unit test code that needs to modify the internal behavior:

 * The test function (or the whole test file) must depend on `MBEDTLS_TEST_HOOKS`.
-* At the beginning of the function, set the global function pointers to the desired value.
+* At the beginning of the test function, set the global function pointers to the desired value.
-* In the function's cleanup code, restore the global function pointers to their default value.
+* In the test function's cleanup code, restore the global function pointers to their default value.

 ## Requirements